 A National Voice for Change

 Epilepsy Action Australia is the leading epilepsy advocacy organisation in this country.
-We represent the interests of people living with epilepsy by advocating and lobbying the Australian Government for improvements in support for people with epilepsy in the areas of education, health, employment, transport, discrimination and other issues of national concern.
+Not only do we advocate for individuals with epilepsy at some level every week, but on a larger scale, we represent the interests of people living with epilepsy by advocating and lobbying Australian Government.
+This is primarily for improvements for people with epilepsy in the areas of education, health, employment, transport, discrimination and other issues of national concern.

 We focus on two main areas: